When can I see my loved one?

 - From the West: Take Northern Parkway East, make a right on Greenspring Avenue.
 Make the first right into the ER-7 entrance.

-For more information, see the interactive map
+For more information, see the campus map

 and parking guide

 Who is responsible for treatment during the hospital stay?

 of doctors, nurse practitioners, physician assistants and health professionals are all part of the team caring for the trauma patient.
 The team is led by an attending trauma surgeon, who may consult with specialists as necessary to best care for the patient.

 The trauma team will check in on the patient multiple times a day to evaluate the patient as well as communicate their plan of care.
 If you need to speak with the team at any time, please ask your nurse to contact us.
 To contact the trauma office for any questions or issues, please call Lauren Smith at 410-601-0673.

 How long do trauma patients stay in the hospital?

 Each patient and situation is different depending on the severity and type of injury as well as previous health and age of the patient.
 A patient may only stay a few hours or as long as a few weeks.
 Discharging a patient also depends on their needs and the support systems available.
 The trauma team will work along with our social workers to develop a plan that considers the needs of the patient and their family.

 What support services are available for family members?